blndev/AI-Anime-Maker/README.md

 We welcome contributions!
 Please read our Contributing Guidelines for details on the process for submitting pull requests.

 ## 🌟 Outlook (Features which could be useful)
-* Preview on generation Process
-* Better Image description generation
 * Better Memory Handling for higher resolutions
 * SDXL and FLUX Support
-* More Styles or Groups of Styles